1. Equipment/Set Up

 2. Uniforms

-Teams will be provided with a shirt at the beginning of the season representing the colour of their team.
-They will also be provided with a goalie shirt and gloves.
+Teams will be provided with a shirt at the beginning of the season representing the colour of their team (if purchased during registration).
+Goalie shirts and gloves will be in the green kit bag.

 Players will need to provide their own shorts, socks, shin pads and cleats.
 The pitch is grass so please appropriate footwear.